 In 1999, the Institute of Medicine said that Marinol isn’t effective because taking it orally slows the absorption rate and prevents patients from having control over dosing.
-In 2002, Andrew Weil from the University of Arizona’s School of Medicine condemned Marinol by saying it simply isn’t effective enough.
-He spoke to numerous patients, and all of them said the pill didn’t work as well as natural herb and it resulted in even greater intoxication.
+In 2002, Andrew Weil from the University of Arizona’s School of Medicine condemned Marinol by saying it isn’t effective enough.
+He spoke to numerous patients, and all of them said the pill didn’t work as well as natural herb, and it resulted in even greater intoxication.

-In 2002, Robert L DuPont, the President of the Institute for Behavior and Health led the rebuttals by claiming that plants are “unstable mixtures of different chemicals” and should not be used for medical treatment.
+In 2002, Robert L DuPont, the President of the Institute for Behavior and Health, led the rebuttals by claiming that cannabis plants are “unstable mixtures of different chemicals” and should not be used for medical treatment.
 DuPont said that no plant should ever be allowed as a medicinal treatment because they can’t be used directly to provide a specific dosage of any one chemical.

 It was interesting to read that DuPont used the FDA’s approval of Marinol in 1985 as proof that it was a better option than natural marijuana.
 This is in spite of several state studies which clearly showed that patients not only preferred natural THC but claimed it was more effective.

-In 2006, the Office of National Drug Control Policy (ONDCP) cited the 1970 Drug Abuse Prevention and Control Act which classified marijuana as a Schedule I drug with no recognized medical value.
+In 2006, the Office of National Drug Control Policy (ONDCP) cited the 1970 Drug Abuse Prevention and Control Act, which classified marijuana as a Schedule I drug with no recognized medical value.
 The ONDCP described Marinol as a “safe and legal version of medical marijuana” and claimed that smoking marijuana was likely to harm your health.